masreplay/weather_app/README.md

 ### The Weather App
-Please the TODO.md file for task details
+- Please the TODO.md file for task details
+- The project now only tested on Android

 ## Requirements
 - To run the app on Android just run the following command in the root directory of the project: